- What do I need to become a Firefighter?

 Go to the Academy Fees page for more detailed information regarding the total Academy Fees, current ARC Fees, and the BOG Waiver.
 There are also various informational documents supplying fee and contact information.
 These documents are updated frequently; be sure to review all forms and documents supplied for the Academy class you are applying for.

-For those who wish to use the GI Bill, upon acceptance into the Academy, you may contact the Veterans Affairs office at American River College.
-The VA Office will require a Proof of Enrollment letter, which may be requested at CFRTA.
+For those who wish to use the GI Bill, upon acceptance into the Academy, you may contact the CFRTA Business Office.
+The Business Office will require a copy of your DD214 and Certificate of Eligibility to process the Enrollment Certificate with VA.

 Below are documents regarding fees and payments to assist candidates & recruits in financially planning for the Academy and making payments/updates to their account at California Fire & Rescue Training Authority.